LucaZamperoni/Project_Quoridor/README.md

 </b>

 # MY BOT
 As I said, my bot was built in java, version 8.2.
-It has a total of 90 unit tests for the functions that contain logic, which together determine the bot's moves (I used Junit for testing).
+It has a total of 90 unit tests for the functions that contain logic, which together determine the bot's moves (I used JUnit for testing).
 I also used some libraries for handling websockets and messages in json format located in the "libraries" folder.

 ## How does it work?
 In short, my code follows 3 steps: